tanvioka/try/README.md

 ##### Pull The Code

-Now clone the forked repo by either copying/pasting the git clone URL into terminal or use the command below and edit it so that you are using your own forked repo.
+Now clone the forked repo by either copying/pasting the git clone URL into terminal or
+Use the command below and edit it so that you are using your own forked repo.

 > `dev@local$ git clone git@github.com:<your-repo>/salt-config.git`

 ##### Pre-Do-Work-Son!

-> You will ALWAYS need to be at the directory with Vagrantfile dev@local$ cd /<path to>/salt-config/
+> You will ALWAYS need to be at the directory with Vagrantfile
+> dev@local$ cd /<path to>/salt-config/

-> This will give you a list of commands to reference dev@local$ vagrant help
+> This will give you a list of commands to reference
+> dev@local$ vagrant help

 Once inside this directory, there are several commands that you can use to bring various parts of your local Bottle environment up or down.